| |

 Supplies Needed

-• Gather your supplies.
-I bought a large container of ornaments to use, but I also planned on using tiny ornaments that I already owned.
-Because we’re a clumsy family, I went with shatterproof bulbs for safety.
+1. Gather your supplies.
+I bought a large container of ornaments to use, along with smaller ornaments that I already owned.
+Since we’re a clumsy family, I opted for shatterproof bulbs for added safety.
+(I initially tried to use wire, but realized that hot glue was much faster and easier.)ornament wreath in progress

-• Cover as much of the wreath with large ornaments as possible.
+3. Cover as much of the wreath with large ornaments as possible. ornament wreath in progress

 • Use hot glue instead of cool temp.
 It holds much better.

-• Apply glue to the ornaments instead of the wreath form.
+• Apply glue to the ornaments, not the wreath form.
 Gluing the ornaments to each other gives them more stability.

-• Store in a temperature controlled environment for a longer life.
-(Mine was stored in a hot attic and fell apart over the summer.)
+• Store in a temperature-controlled environment for a longer life.

-• Buy lots of sizes and ornaments to fill in all the empty spots.
+• Buy a lot of sizes and ornaments to fill in all the empty spots.

 • Plastic ornaments are safer to use than glass.